 Scenario 4 is the wild card I have referred to where we add to the environment the side effects of technology.
 Let us assume that in the bowling ball example above there is one spot on the barrier that if any object touches it then everything will be destroyed.
 We could call this area the "danger zone" resulting from the side effects of our technologies, a circumstance that has never existed before.
 This new wild card gives everything a new twist because the impact of our technologies affects the entire environment.
 It affects the barrier, the incline we roll on, and all of us.
 Basically the struggle is no longer just to cross the barrier in which case we just choose to cooperate or compete.
 Instead we now have an even larger threat to our survival, hence it would appear that our cooperation to specifically avoid it is the best alternative.
 It seems that we may need to take the cooperative ball approach as noted in "Scenario 2" to deal with this new larger problem that affects all of us.
 Should we all take the cooperative route like the big ball and agree never to go into the danger zone thereby preventing any chance of destruction of the entire game?
 The answer would seem to be yes.

-As an example of a side affect of our technologies that might be handled best through cooperation, consider global warming, a potential danger zone.
-If the countries of the world conclude that we are creating specific risks from global warming that may affect all countries, it would seem the best approach is that countries (the 100 bowling balls) cooperate and set rules to avoid the associated risks of global warming that may damage Life and the Planet.
+As an example of a side effect of our technologies that might be handled best through cooperation, consider global warming, a potential danger zone.
+If the countries of the world conclude that we are creating specific risks from global warming that may affect all countries, it would seem the best approach is that countries (the 100 bowling balls) cooperate.
+They should set rules to avoid the associated risks of global warming that may damage Life and the planet.

 The above example using bowling balls and the cooperation ball to explain cooperation may seem a bit simplistic, but it does make the point that cooperation is really just the combination of forces to resolve a problem.
 A similar example to the bowling balls would be raindrops falling down on an awning on the street.
 Each drop simply drips or bounces off the awning and runs down the side but if a pool of raindrops collects on the awning their combined, or cooperative pressure, might actually break the awning.
 Analogies like the raindrops on an awning can simplify what we often consider complex ideas, like competition and cooperation.